 Finally, it is important that those with a possible discrimination case never sign a release or accept a severance package without first discussing the situation with a discrimination attorney from Pedersen Law.
 Severance packages invariably contain far-reaching releases of any liability of the company.
 You need to measure the value of that release before you decide to take the money offered by the company in the form of a severance payment.
 Let an attorney at Pedersen Law review your severance agreement before you sign away your rights.

-If you’ve faced discrimination, harassment, wrongful termination, wages and breaks violations, retaliation, or medical leave violations in any of the Beach Cities in Southern California, contact our experienced team at Pedersen Law today.
+If you’ve faced discrimination, harassment, wrongful termination, wages and breaks violations, retaliation, or medical leave violations in Southern California, contact our experienced team at Pedersen Law today.